jurabek/golang-table-tests-with-testify-mock/README.md

 	return nil
 }
 ```
-as you can see we have 3 if condtions, to be able to test happy case that returns no error, we need to write at least 4 unit tests and mock all dependencies.
+example above we have 3 if conditions, in order to test and get happy result that returns no error, we should have to write at least 4 unit tests or more and mock all dependencies.

 ## Solution
 ```